 During a Catholic wedding service, there is a short time after the exchange of vows and rings, where the couple are seated again for the Mass.
 With everyone’s attention now on the priest and the rest of the proceedings, this is usually the moment where a couple have their first nearly-alone time.
 From experience, I know that invariably the couple will then steal glances at each other, or lean in to each other to talk.
 Or they might reach out with a momentary fingertip touch.

 Just a little something where they spontaneously show their connection with each other.
 And this is how I was ready for this brief moment where Marie shaped an I-heart-you with her hands for Andrew.

 In that sense this then is not a lucky shot.
 When you are photographing a wedding, or any other kind of event, whether news or sports or whatever it might be … the key to getting images that capture something essential about the event, is to be prepared, to observe, anticipate, and ‘read’ the event.
 It’s all about anticipation, awareness and timing.
 Those moments are there.

 I’m often asked what I would do when I encounter a situation where you need to use flash, but there is no easy way to bounce flash.
-My answer invariably is .. you’re screwed!
+My flippant answer is … you’re screwed!

 Well, not really.
-My advice is that you have to improvise and find some way of finessing your light.
+My advice is that you have to improvise and in some way of finesse your use of light.
 In tough situations, you still want to try and shy away from using direct on-camera flash whenever possible.
-Direct on-camera flash as the main source of light rarely looks good.
-And I only use the word ‘rarely’ there as a hedge against someone finding that single rare moment where direct on-camera flash actually was aesthetically the best choice.
+Direct on-camera flash as the main source of light is rarely aesthetically the best choice.

 bounce flash examples – wedding receptions